yoshuawuyts/sheet-router/README.md

 ```

 ## API
-### router = sheetRouter(dft?, [routes])
+### router = sheetRouter(opts?, [routes])
 Create a new router from a nested array.
-Takes an optional default path as the
+Takes an optional options object as
-first argument.
+the first argument.
+Options are:
+- __opts.default__: default path to use if no paths match
+- __opts.thunk__: defaults to `true`.
+Toggle if callbacks should be thunked or
+  not.
+Useful to write a custom `walk` function that creates a different
+  signature

 ### router(route, [,...])
 Match a route on the router.
 Takes a path and an arbitrary list of arguments